thatoddshade/thatoddshade.github.io/content/posts/lovable-huggable-small.md

 on the contact page, there was a mention of postcards, which used to not interest me, and of a website of which I had never heard, <cite style="text-transform: uppercase">Postcrossing</cite>.
 I read what the webkeeper of this site wrote about it, which expressed the excitement that they feel every time they reveive postcards sent by strangers, and soon became inspired to try this website.

-when I first dared click on "Send", I got someone's address with their profile on the website, their physical address and some links to various pages withe instructions and tips.
+when I first dared click on „Send“, I got someone's address with their profile on the website, their physical address and some links to various pages withe instructions and tips.
 I did not find any postcard at home (there actually were *a lot* of them; I just did not look in the right place.) so I took some paper cardboard, cut it in what happens to be my favourite paper format ever, A6 (105mm by 148mm or roughly 4 by 6 inches), carefully care fully used a pen of my favourite kind, a black ink rollerball, and a ruler to trace a vertical line in the centre to clearly separate the text content on the left side from the recipient's address on the right side and made some collage on the back.

 that collage was composed of a a picture of a river near which I live that I had taken with my smartphone and that I printed with a printer, accompanied by some cut out pencil drawings.

 {{ photo(src="/images/camera/IMG_20250418_222008.jpg", alt="the backside of a handmade postcard, on which there is a picture of a river and a few drawings") }}

 as the recipient lives in another country, I could not used green stamps, which can only be used from mainland France to somewhere else in mainland France.
-I had to used purple stamps, which cost slightly more (2.10<abbr title="euros">EUR</abbr>). \
+I had to used purple stamps, which cost slightly more (2.10<abbr title="euro">EUR</abbr>). \
 as I feared that the whole <abbr title="do it yourself">DIY</abbr> postcard could be somehow more than 20g, over which more than one stamp is required, I weighted it… with a dedicated device that is called „<i lang="fr">pèse-lettre</i>“ in French.

 {{ photo(src="/images/camera/IMG_20250418_204503.jpg", width="480") }}